 Melissa Yancy is a fiction writer whose work has appeared in Glimmer Train, One Story, Prairie Schooner, Zyzzyva, The Missouri Review, and elsewhere.
-Her story collection Dog Years was selected by Richard Russo as winner of the 2016 Drue Heinz Literature Prize and will be published by University of Pittsburgh Press in fall 2016.
+Her story collection Dog Years was selected by Richard Russo as winner of the 2016 Drue Heinz Literature Prize and was published by University of Pittsburgh Press in fall 2016.
 She is the recipient of a 2016 NEA Literature Fellowship.

 Her stories “Dog Years” and “Consider this Case” received Special Mention in the 2016 Pushcart Prize XL.
 “Consider this Case” was also winner of The Missouri Review 2013 Jeffrey E. Smith Editors’ Prize and the short story “Teeth Apart” was first-place winner of the 2011 Glimmer Train Fiction Open.
 She is a graduate of the Master of Professional Writing Program at the University of Southern California, where she received an Edward Moses Award and Phi Kappa Phi Award.
 She lives in Los Angeles and works in the non-profit world.